kadomoto/picture-to-gds/README.md

 Python script to convert image files to GDSII files

 ## Getting Started
 This is a simple script for generating GDSII layout files from image files.
 The files should have the extensions jpeg, jpg, png, pbm, pgm, or bmp.
+By specifying an image file, size of the unit-cell (minimum width and space of the layout), and layer number of the GDSII file, you can get a binary image file (image.bmp) and a GDSII layout file.

 ### Prerequisites
 ```